Nelson P. Wheeler

+Biography

-Nelson P. Wheeler was born in Portville, New York.
-His brother was William E. Wheeler.
+Born in Portville, New York on November 4, 1841, Nelson P. Wheeler was the brother of William E. Wheeler.
 He attended the public schools and academies in Olean, and Deposit, New York.

-He became a surveyor and civil engineer.
-He moved to Endeavor, Pennsylvania, and was engaged in the lumber business and also interested in agricultural pursuits and banking.
-He was elected as county commissioner in 1866, and held various township offices.
+He then became a surveyor and civil engineer, and moved to Endeavor, Pennsylvania, where he engaged in the lumber business, agriculture and banking.
+He was elected as county commissioner in 1866, and then also held various township offices.

 Wheeler was member of the Pennsylvania State House of Representatives in 1878 and 1879.
 He was elected as a Republican to the Sixtieth and Sixty-first Congresses.
 He was an unsuccessful candidate for renomination in 1910, but the primary election was contested and his opponent subsequently withdrew and he was tendered the congressional nomination, but declined.
 He resumed his former business pursuits in Endeavor.

+Later years, death and interment

-He moved to Pasadena, California, in 1915 due to poor health, and died there on March 3, 1920.
-Interment in Mountain View Cemetery.
+Wheeler moved to Pasadena, California in 1915 due to poor health, and died there on March 3, 1920.
+He was interred in the Mountain View Cemetery.